-Projects will be implemented in the Middle Porter Bayou Watershed with the purpose of improving and extending habitat for wildlife, primarily birds.
+Projects may be implemented in the Porter Bayou watershed with the purpose of improving and extending habitat for wildlife, primarily birds.
 These include restoration, creation, and management of wetlands through the Wetland Reserve Program and WREP, and shallow water development and management.
 Restored and constructed wetlands can provide wintering habitat, migratory stop-over sites, late summer/fall foraging sites, and breeding/nesting habitat for a number of waterfowl, forest, and migratory bird species.
 Shallow water development and management involves inundating fields during the winter to provide habitat for wildlife, including native and migrating waterfowl, migrating shorebirds, amphibians, and fish.
-As noted in Section 7.3.2, wetland restoration, construction, and management activities in Middle Porter Bayou are eligible for assistance under the MRBI.
-See Table 7.10 for additional information about shallow water development planned for Middle Porter Bayou Watershed.
+As noted in Section 7.3.2, wetland restoration, construction, and management activities in Upper Porter Bayou are eligible for assistance under the MRBI.
+See Table 7.10 for additional information.